JayWan/JayWan.github.io/_posts/2017-11-20-Structuring Machine Learning Projects.md

 2. Building initial system quickly.
 3. Use Bias/Variance analysis & Error analysis to prioritize next steps.

-## Different distributions between train and dev/test sets.
+# Mismatched training and dev/test set

 For example, you are building a cat recognition system for mobile apps, and you have 200,000 images from the web and only 10,000 data from the mobile apps.